Overview

 History

-The original Kilbarry plant shut in 2009 during the company’s receivership, but a new visitor‑centre opened in June 2010 on The Mall, bringing the manufacturing process back into the city centre.
-In 2015, Finnish design group Fiskars acquired Waterford, ensuring the brand’s continued investment in Irish craftsmanship while expanding production across Europe.
+Financial difficulties led to the closure of the Kilbarry plant in January 2009.
+A year later, a purpose‑built visitor‑centre opened on The Mall, bringing the furnace back into the city centre and allowing the public to experience the craft first‑hand.
+In 2015, the Finnish design group Fiskars acquired Waterford, ensuring continued investment in Irish craftsmanship while expanding production across Europe.

 What to See & Do